Today I present a quick reference on the time-tested, safe antibacterial and antiviral herbs.

 Cranberry (Vaccinium macrocarpon) is a potent defense against urinary tract infections due to its ability to make the bladder lining too “slippery” to adhere to.
 Full of antioxidants, cranberry also has antiviral properties and prevents plaque formation on teeth.
 Use capsules (Cranactin) or as concentrated juice (best with no sugar added).

 Ginger (Zingiber officinale) is another one of the antiviral herbs known for its useful properties.
 It is well known as a remedy for travel sickness, nausea and indigestion, colic, irritable bowel, chills, cold, flu, poor circulation, menstrual cramps, and gas.
 Ginger is a powerful anti-inflammatory herb helpful for joint problems and arthritis.
 It has also been used to lower cholesterol and blood-pressure and aid in preventing internal blood clots.
 Ginger can be taken as a tea (Ginger Aid), in capsule form, as an essential oil, or added liberally to foods.
-A tea brew that begs the wind to howl and the snow to fall while you cozy up with it.

 Lemon Balm (Melissa officinalis) In Germany, the antiviral effects of lemon balm are well-documented, and creams made from the herb are prescribed for herpes outbreaks and cold sores.
 Lemon balm is very easy to grow in your garden – a little too easy, in fact, as it tends to take over if not contained.
 Lemon balm makes a very good tea, and can be drunk to combat all sorts of viral infections, such as colds and flu.
 The tea or a cream can be applied to cold sores or other viral lesions, such as shingles or chickenpox.
 May be unsafe to consume during pregnancy.